Gaspard de Prony: The trigonometric and logarithmic tables of the cadastre

 The third group consisted of sixty to ninety human computers.
 These had no more than a rudimentary knowledge of arithmetic and carried out the most laborious and repetitive part of the process.
-Many were out-of-work hairdressers, because, with the guillotining of the aristocracy, the hairdressing trade, which had tended the elaborate hairstyles of the elite, was in recession.Due to their lack of experience, they only had to calculate simple problems of addition and subtraction.
+Many were out-of-work hairdressers, because, with the guillotining of the aristocracy, the hairdressing trade, which had tended the elaborate hairstyles of the elite, was in recession.
+Due to their lack of experience, they only had to calculate simple problems of addition and subtraction.
 In addition, this group did not operate under a factory-like model, instead opting to work from home, sending their results and receiving their new tasks from the planners in a non-centralized manner.
 These calculators could produce an average of around 700 calculations a day.
+Specifically, the second group has laid out the required differences in page columns for the hairdressers to compute, following the instructions in the paragraph.
+The calculations continued through the column of differences prepared by that section, which yielded almost uniform figures in each row, and then the process stopped.